June 13 - July 1, 2022

-Founded in 1995, Camp Creekside is a four-week educational summer program for students ages 6-12 who struggle with dyslexia or other language-based learning differences.
-Each student will have an individualized program designed to fit his or her academic needs.
-All classes are taught using multi-sensory techniques to promote acquisition and retention of the subject matter.
-Five days each week, the students receive Orton-Gillingham language instruction, considered the best approach for readers and writers who struggle with dyslexia.
+Founded in 1995, Camp Creekside is an educational summer program for students 6-12 who struggle with dyslexia or other language-based learning differences.
+Each camper will have an individualized program that is tailored to his or her academic needs.
+All classes are taught using multisensory techniques that encourage academic success.

 - Multisensory Math

 Academics are provided in small class settings.
 Campers receive daily 1:1 or 2:1 Orton-Gillingham (OG) language instruction and 4:1 math instruction.
 OG is widely considered the best approach for readers and writers with language-based learning differences.

 8:00-8:45 Keyboarding (optional)

 Afternoons are filled with a variety of engaging and fun activities that promote social growth and build self-esteem.
 Campers will head off for adventures in the community like swimming, hiking, roller skating, and rock climbing

 An optional keyboarding class is available to campers.
 The skill is taught using a ten-finger alphabetical approach to typing called the Diana King Method.
 The class is offered on a first-come first-served basis for students ages 9 and up.